 Ora Type System – Working Design Document (v0.1)

-This document outlines the initial design direction of the Ora type system, defines core language concepts, incorporates the Solidity comparison table, and clarifies the philosophical lineage (Zig-first with selective Rust-inspired safety).
+Initial design direction for the Ora type system, defining core language concepts, incorporating the Solidity comparison table, and clarifying the philosophical lineage (Zig-first with selective Rust-inspired safety).

 Ora is designed for deterministic, explicit, auditable smart contract development on the EVM.